junobuild/juno-docker/README.md

 ### 🧪 Juno Skylab Docker Image

-The `junobuild/skylab` Docker image is an all-in-one environment for local Juno development.
+The `junobuild/skylab` Docker image is an all-in-one emulator for local Juno development.
 It bundles everything you need to build, test, and explore the Juno ecosystem:

 - ✅ Juno Console (smart contract + UI)
 - 🛰️ Satellites (support for multiple application containers)